runicscribe/worldbuilding-docs/dae-machina/culture/organizations/shapeshifter_commune.md

 Over the years, the settlement has collected an eclectic assortment of fae inhabitants who felt they didn't fit in with their original family, but also didn't feel comfortable in the non-fae Ael cities
 - a mix of midh, daal, and xhaal fae, a variety of half'fae, the occasional half-'jinn, and a handfull Ester's lineage 'jinn, as well as a significant number of varied direbeasts.

-The commune also grew substantially during the Uon war, as it took in a large number of Xhal'fae displaced by the conflict.
+The commune also grew substantially during the Uon war, as it took in a large number of Xhal'fae displaced by the conflict, making it the largest population of Xhal'fae in Elyos.
 Total pop is still less than 10k, and fairly spread out.

 While the commune does not actually forbid regular Ael, it is not especially hospitable to them, so only a few especially ecentric individuals live there full time.